input-output-hk/hermes/docs/src/architecture/09_architecture_decisions/0004-app-loading.md

 ## Context

-Hermes as an engine which runs user's developed applications, obviously should have a functionality to load a and run provided assembled application.
-This procedure must validate application on the integrity and correctness, prepare application's state, before actually executing application itself.
+Hermes, as an engine that runs user-developed applications, should have the functionality to load and execute the provided assembled application.
+This process must validate the application's integrity and correctness and prepare the application's state before executing it.

 ## Assumptions